By Sarah McKinney (MBA C11)

 2. Generate engagement prior to launch

-3. Create brand advocates who assist on-going development
+3. Create brand advocates who assist the on-going development

 4. Invite strategic partnership and acquisition opportunities

 5. Lower costs and, in turn, mitigate risk

 Why spend thousands of dollars on custom surveys to gauge purchase interest when you can find out if people are willing to put their money where their mouth is at virtually no cost?
 In the future, crowd-funding will likely be seen as a viable solution not only for creative projects, causes, and aspiring entrepreneurs along with established small-to-medium sized companies seeking an alternative to traditional market research.

 The US market research services industry includes 4,800 companies with combined annual revenue of about $17 billion.
 I have spent over a decade working in this sector, first on the vendor side conducting focus groups and quantitative studies for a variety of technology, consumer packaged goods, retail and automotive companies.
 I then managed research at Vivendi Universal Games, Activision, and Yahoo! before going back to graduate school for an MBA is sustainable management.

 Now, as a first-time entrepreneur of a tech start-up called AMP, which is a collaborative bookmarking site and file exchange for sustainability champions, launching a crowdfunding campaign on Indiegogo to kick-start our efforts arose as the obvious choice.
 In addition to the five reasons mentioned above, crowdfunding is a way for us to entice developer talent and gain leverage that can be used to secure additional investment and resources needed to scale growth post-beta